p-christ/nn_builder/README.md

 ---
 ## Contributing

-Together we can make something that is useful for thousands of people.
 Anyone is very welcome to contribute via a pull request.
 Please see the [issues](https://github.com/p-christ/nn_builder/issues) page for ideas on the best areas to contribute to and try to:
 1. Add tests to the tests folder that cover any code you write
 1. Write comments for every function